 Friars Club, established in 1860, is a non-profit social service organization dedicated to serving the special needs of Cincinnati’s at-risk children through organized sports, activity, nutrition and fitness.

-TriHealth Employees Raise More than $6,000 for the Free Store Food Bank
+TriHealth Team Members Raise More than $6,000 for the Free Store Food Bank

 Helping Kick off Hunger Action Month

-TriHealth employees raised more than $6,000 in duck sales for the Free Store Food Bank through the 20th Annual Rubber Duck Regatta.
+TriHealth team members raised more than $6,000 in duck sales for the Free Store Food Bank through the 20th Annual Rubber Duck Regatta.

 During the event, held Sunday, Aug.
 31, the day of the Cincinnati Bell/WEBN Fireworks, almost 2,000 ducks were dropped from the Purple People Bridge, raising nearly a million dollars for the Free Store Food Bank.
 The Regatta kicked off Hunger Action Month, a nationwide campaign dedicated to mobilizing the public to take action on the issue of hunger.
 At least 100 other cities host duck regattas to raise money for food pantries and other charities.